What to do if you experience an HPV Vaccine Injury

 But unfortunately, there is often a safety concern.
 Thousands of vaccine injuries have resulted from HPV vaccines like Gardasil.
 While nothing can solve the frustration of your child getting injured by a vaccine, compensation may provide you with some relief.
 We can help you navigate the settlement process.

 About the HPV Vaccine

 Human papillomavirus (HPV) is a sexually transmitted infection (STI).
-There are several HPV types which can lead to cervical, vaginal, throat, or other types of cancer and genital warts.
+There are several HPV types that can lead to cervical, vaginal, throat, or other types of cancer and genital warts.

 The HPV vaccine may cause mild side effects that are usually normal.
 But sometimes, a more serious vaccine injury, like Guillain-Barré syndrome, can occur.
 If you’re experiencing an HPV vaccine Injury, you may be eligible for compensation from the National Vaccine Injury Compensation Program.

 While most people who receive the HPV vaccine experience no significant side effects, some people may experience mild to moderate side effects, including:

 - Pain, redness, or swelling at the injection site